-Peak 8037 is located southeast of the city of Pocatello, Idaho, almost 2 miles northeast of Scout Mountain in the Bannock Mountain Range of the Caribou-Targhee National Forest.
-The peak can be summited in conjunction with Scout Mountain, in a long day, or more directly on its own from Walker Creek Canyon.
+Peak 8037 is located southeast of Pocatello, almost 2 miles northeast of Scout Mountain in the Bannock Range.
+The summit can be reached in combination with Scout Mountain in a long day or more directly on its own from Walker Creek Canyon.

 Walker Canyon Approach, Class 2+